Atan0707/rust-learn/README.md

 # rust-learn

-Learning rust everyday until I become a gigachad.
+Learning rust everyday until I become a gigachad (probably).

 ## How to use